Places to visit with Bluetooth Private RIB Charter

 Beaulieu River

-If you fancy a slow and meandering trip then a visit to the Beaulieu River should be on your list.
-It’ll take about 30 minutes from Hamble Point Marina to reach the mouth of Beaulieu River and then it’s a steady 5 knots as you cruise along.
+If you fancy a slow and meandering day, a visit to the Beaulieu River should be on your list.
+It’ll take about 30 minutes from Hamble Point Marina to reach the mouth of Beaulieu River, then it’s a steady 5 knots as you cruise along.
+Keep your eyes peeled for the resident seal.

 Cowes